mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 No matter how talented the people in your organization are, there will always be more qualified and ambitious people outside your team.
 The question is: how to reach out to them?

-In addition to your regular human resources hiring process, headhunters, and online marketplaces, you need to be ready to go the non-traditional route to avail talent.
+In addition to your regular human resources hiring processes, headhunters, and online marketplaces, you need to be ready to go the non-traditional route to avail talent.
 In fact, the best developers may not have a LinkedIn profile, and may not pass through your screening interviews.

 Here’s my not-so-secret secret to find great product builders: go to your absolute best engineer or designer and ask them who the best person they know within their skillset is in the world, and in their network.
-Have them make introductions to you.
+Ask them for introductions .

 At all times, you need to have at your fingertip a short list of people you can bring onboard quickly and the mechanism to utilize them even if they don’t want a permanent home in your organization.
 Central to availability is the dynamic process required outside of standard HR to flow talent in and out of the organization at a moment's notice.